Data processing

 Keyword arguments

-that stores the batch information (default::batch
+batch_key: the key inadata.obsthat stores the batch information (default::batch)

 Returns